 - negligently misleading.

-(d) Documents Late or Inadequate Content
+(d) Documents With Inadequate Content

 The function of these various summary refusal and dismissal powers is to serve the convenience and logistical efficiencies of the Board and the "other" parties, in itself a worthwhile policy goal.

 As such - as especially where abuse of process is suggested, it seems appropriate that these powers should be used very conservatively - and only after clear grounds or provocation can be plainly shown on the documentary record alone.
 Any uncertainty in this regard should require the matter to proceed to hearing so that testimonial evidence can be called on the summary dismissal issue as a preliminary matter.
-While such admonitions may seem to be unnecessary, past practice with some Ontario administrative tribunals - particularly the old Human Rights Commission - has shown that they are not.

 11. Document Disclosure